tyronechen/genomenlp/docs/source/intro.rst

 Acknowledgements
 ----------------

 TC was supported by an Australian Government Research Training Program (RTP) Scholarship and Monash Faculty of Science Dean’s Postgraduate Research Scholarship.
 ST acknowledges support from Early Mid-Career Fellowship by Australian Academy of Science and Australian Women Research Success Grant at Monash University.
 AP and ST acnowledge MRFF funding for the SuperbugAI flagship.
-[This work was supported by the [MASSIVE HPC facility](www.massive.org.au) and the authors thank the Monash Bioinformatics Platform as well as the HPC team at Monash eResearch Centre for their continuous personnel support.
+This work was supported by the MASSIVE HPC facility (https://www.massive.org.au) and the authors thank the Monash Bioinformatics Platform as well as the HPC team at Monash eResearch Centre for their continuous personnel support.
 We thank Yashpal Ramakrishnaiah for helpful suggestions on package management, code architecture and documentation hosting.
 We thank Jane Hawkey for advice on recovering deprecated bacterial protein identifier mappings in NCBI.
 We thank Andrew Perry and Richard Lupat for helping resolve an issue with the python package building process.
 Biorender was used to create many figures in this publication.
-[We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our 4 Australian campuses stand](https://www.monash.edu/indigenous-australians/about-us/recognising-traditional-owners).
+We acknowledge and pay respects to the Elders and Traditional Owners of the land on which our 4 Australian campuses stand (https://www.monash.edu/indigenous-australians/about-us/recognising-traditional-owners).